chhylp123/hifiasm/README.md

 <sub>[1] unitig N50 is the N50 of assembly graph with haplotype information (i.e., bubbles), while the contig N50 is the N50 of haplotype collapsed assembly (i.e., without bubbles).
 [2] CHM13 is a homozygous sample, so that unitig N50 makes no sense.
 [3] Butterfly has high heterozygous rate, so that most chromosomes have been fully separated into two haplotypes.
 In this case, contig N50 makes no sense.<sub>

+Note that different species need different assembly graphs.
+For homozygous genomes, the primary assembly contig graph is the best choice.
+For species with high heterozygous rate, different haplotypes can be fully separated.
+It is important to remove small bubbles from the haplotype-resolved unitig graph.
+The reason is that there are some somatic mutations or noise in data, which are not the real haplotype information.
+In this case, haplotype-resolved processed unitig graph without small bubbles should be better.
+For ordinary human genome, different haplotypes cannot be fully separated due to the low heterozygous rate.
+There are many small bubbles including haplotype information, which cannot be simply removed.
+Thus, it is necessary to use the haplotype-resolved raw unitig graph. **Hifiasm will generate a universal haplotype contig graph for all species in the near future.**

 ## Usage